GoogleCloudPlatform/gke-policy-library/anthos-bundles/pci-dss-v4.0/README.md

 PCI DSS v4.0
 ==================================================

-Note: The PCI DSS v4.0 policy bundle is a preview release.
-This means that the functionality might change in backward-incompatible ways.
-A preview release is not subject to any SLA or deprecation policy and may receive limited or no support.

 ## Description

 Use the PCI DSS v4.0 policy bundle with Policy Controller to evaluate the compliance of your cluster resources against some aspects of the PCI Data Security Standard v4.0.